Hadron/carthage/docs/api/modeling.rst

     .. method: our_key()

-        Returns a key under which this container should be registered in the parent.
+        A classmethod returning a key under which this container should be registered in the parent.
 If provided, the key returned by this method will be associated with the class as if it were decorated with :func:`provides`.

     For upward propagation to work, containers must provide dependencies for some :class:`InjectionKey`, and that key must have some constraints associated with it.
 For example, :class:`Enclave`\ 's *our_key* method provides ``InjectionKey(Enclave, domain = self.domain)``.